VrindaKhemka/Data-Analysis-Portfolio/README.md

-# Vrinda Khemka- Data Science Portfolio
+# Vrinda Khemka- Data Analyst Portfolio
 ## About
-Highly motivated and quick-learning individual with a deep interest in the intersection of data science and finance.
-As an aspiring data scientist, I am driven by the endless possibilities of leveraging data to make strategic financial decisions.
+Highly motivated and quick-learning individual with a deep interest in field of analysis.
+As an aspiring data analyst, I am driven by the endless possibilities of leveraging data to make strategic decisions.
 With previous experience in handling and leading multiple project teams, I thrive in collaborative environments where I can contribute my expertise and drive impactful outcomes.
-I possess a strong foundation in data analysis.
+I possess a strong foundation in statistics.
 Eager to apply my skills and knowledge to extract valuable insights and solve complex problems.

 ##